mcoffin/vulkan-device-filter/README.md

 The following example config file forces the use of a GTX 1650 for the the game The Talos Principle, and the use of the intel iGPU for [mpv](https://mpv.io/) by matching on either the executable path, or the [VkApplicationInfo](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkApplicationInfo.html) struct submitted by the application.

+Full information for the structure of this file can be cleaned from the structs in [the `config` module](https://gitlab.com/mcoffin/vulkan-device-filter/tree/master/vulkan-device-filter-layer/src/config/mod.rs).

 ```yaml
 filters:
   - filter: '1650'